BinomialLLC/basis_universal/README.md

 2. **[UASTC LDR 4x4](https://github.com/BinomialLLC/basis_universal/wiki/UASTC-LDR-4x4-Texture-Specification)**: An 8 bits/pixel LDR high quality mode.
 UASTC LDR is a 19 mode subset of the standard [ASTC LDR](https://en.wikipedia.org/wiki/Adaptive_scalable_texture_compression) 4x4 (8bpp) texture format, but with a custom block format containing transcoding hints.
 Transcoding UASTC LDR to ASTC LDR and BC7 are particularly fast and simple, because UASTC LDR is a common subset of both BC7 and ASTC.
 The transcoders for the other texture formats are accelerated by several format-specific hint bits present in each UASTC LDR block.

-This mode supports an optional [Rate-Distortion Optimizated (RDO)](https://en.wikipedia.org/wiki/Rate%E2%80%93distortion_optimization) post-process stage that conditions the encoded UASTC LDR texture data in the .KTX2/.basis file so it can be more effectively LZ compressed.
+This mode supports an optional [Rate-Distortion Optimized (RDO)](https://en.wikipedia.org/wiki/Rate%E2%80%93distortion_optimization) post-process stage that conditions the encoded UASTC LDR texture data in the .KTX2/.basis file so it can be more effectively LZ compressed.
 More details [here](https://github.com/BinomialLLC/basis_universal/wiki/UASTC-implementation-details).

 Here is the [UASTC LDR 4x4 specification document](https://github.com/BinomialLLC/basis_universal/wiki/UASTC-LDR-4x4-Texture-Specification).

 3. **[UASTC HDR 4x4](https://github.com/BinomialLLC/basis_universal/wiki/UASTC-HDR-4x4-Texture-Specification-v1.0)**: An 8 bits/pixel HDR high quality mode.
 This is a 24 mode subset of the standard [ASTC HDR](https://en.wikipedia.org/wiki/Adaptive_scalable_texture_compression) 4x4 (8bpp) texture format.
 It's designed to be high quality, supporting the 27 partition patterns in common between BC6H and ASTC, and fast to transcode with very little loss (typically a fraction of a dB PSNR) to the BC6H HDR texture format.
-Notably, **UASTC HDR 4x4 data is 100% standard ASTC texture data**, so no transcoding at all is required on devices or API's supporting ASTC HDR.
+Notably, **UASTC HDR 4x4 data is 100% standard ASTC texture data**, so no transcoding at all is required on devices or API's that support ASTC HDR.
 This mode can also be transcoded to various 32-64bpp uncompressed HDR texture/image formats.

 Here is the [UASTC HDR 4x4 specification document](https://github.com/BinomialLLC/basis_universal/wiki/UASTC-HDR-4x4-Texture-Specification-v1.0), and here are some compressed [example images](https://github.com/BinomialLLC/basis_universal/wiki/UASTC-HDR-Examples).